 Asian Spring Slaw Salad

 While I am still a good couple months away from fresh salad greens in my garden, I do have access to some nice late winter and early spring vegetables that make a really great raw “slaw” type salad.
-Just a simple julienne peeler (available on Amazon) is all you need (the spiralizers work too if you have one, also found on Amazon) and you will have colorful strips of veggie that really feel like a noodle indulgence.
+Just a simple julienne peeler is all you need (the spiralizers work too if you have one) and you will have colorful strips of veggie that really feel like a noodle indulgence.